ctesta01/ctesta01.github.io/_posts/2017-03-17-Math-Resources.md

 ## Learning Material

 Learning mathematics requires time, effort, and resources.
-Of course mathematical content is available in books, on the internet, and from professionals.
+Of course mathematical content is available in books, in journals, and from professionals.
-However, Sci-Hub and other book-sharing projects also exist to freely spread information, and should be used at the reader's own discretion.
+However, Sci-Hub and other book-sharing projects like LibGen and BookZZ exist to help freely spread information and can be used at the reader's discretion.
 Promisingly, open source books are beginning to become popular in mathematics.
 Time and Energy are not cheap, but if the cost of the information can be free, perhaps many more will be able to appreciate the beauty of mathematics.

 It is my hope that by aggregating this content and material, the barrier of entry into mathematics is (perhaps by some $\epsilon > 0$) slightly lowered.